How it all began:

 The Proposal:

 Archer planned to ask Elizabeth the easy way: at a soccer game, where there would be photographers and an audience.
-He planned it out with her friends and family and wrote a speech of three jokes that would embarrass her the perfect amount.
-However, a player on another team received this experience and it became so wild and chaotic that Elizabeth told her friends, “I do not want to have my proposal at a game.”
-Elizabeth’s friend Sarah politely notified Archer that Elizabeth’s dream proposal is on a boat.
+He planned it out with her friends and family and wrote a speech that would embarrass her the perfect amount.
+However, a player on another team received this experience and it became so wild and chaotic that Elizabeth told her friends she would not want that.
+Her friend Sarah politely notified Archer that Elizabeth dreamed of her proposal on a boat.

 Archer knew what to do, but her only free day coming up was Easter, and he knew she would be at church.
 So, he planned a wonderful Easter service at sea, with candles, hymns, verses, communion, and his friend Trey.
-All this afforded him cover to take her by surprise.
+All this afforded him cover to take her by surprise, even though he painted her nails the night before.

-Post service it was an absolutely stunning morning - no wind, blue skies, and gentle swell.
+Post service, it was an absolutely stunning morning - no wind, blue skies, and gentle swell.
 Elizabeth was napping in the cockpit and Archer suggested a picture.
-She said, “let’s do it laying in the cockpit.”
-He said, “come on, up you go!”
+She said, “let’s do it laying down.”
+He said, “nice try!”
 They stood at the stern.
 A gentle wave rocked the boat.
 As Elizabeth regained her balance, Archer was on his knee with a red velvet box opened.
 Elizabeth said, “the easiest YES of my life!”
 Archer said, “I want to ask you first.”
-She laughed, she kissed him, then they changed into swim suits and jumped off the bow of the boat together.
+She laughed, kissed him, and then they changed into swimsuits and jumped off the bow together.

 Why us?

-We are building a life together on the rock, Jesus.
-The way God brought us together at just the right time and in just the right way is nothing short of a miracle.
+We are building a life together on the rock: Jesus & the Holy Spirit.
+Meeting each other at just the right time in just the right way is nothing short of a miracle.
 Elizabeth says Archer leans in, he courageously speaks truth with a deep love that grounds her.
 Archer says Elizabeth is home.
-They are praying for the privilege to give to the world by making lots of babies and having lots of fun as they help usher in Gods Kingdom :)